HaowenWeiJohn/haowenweijohn.github.io/_pages/about.md

 ![Performance](../images/in-vr.png){: .align-right width="300px"}

-👋 Welcome!
-I’m a dynamic researcher, inventive game developer 🎮, and a passionate pianist 🎹 with an unwavering love for Chopin 🎼.
-With a strong foundation in computer science 💻 and electrical engineering ⚡, I specialize in pioneering brain-computer interface (BCI) technology 🧠.
-My work focuses on integrating advanced physiological data 🧬 to create real-time ⏱️, accessible signal processing solutions through machine learning 🤖 and deep learning 🧠 techniques.
-Driven by a desire to bridge gaps 🌉 and create opportunities, I am dedicated to advancing Human-Computer Interaction 🖥️ and biomedical imaging 🩺 to improve lives and make technology accessible to all 🌍.
+👋Welcome!
+I'm a dynamic researcher, inventive game developer, and a passionate pianist with an unwavering love for Chopin.
+With a strong foundation in computer science and electrical engineering, I specialize in pioneering brain-computer interface (BCI) technology.
+My work focuses on integrating advanced physiological data to create real-time, accessible signal processing solutions through machine learning and deep learning techniques.
+Driven by a desire to bridge gaps and create opportunities, I am dedicated to advancing Human-Computer Interaction and biomedical imaging to improve lives and make technology accessible to all.

 ## Education